Gunpowder magazine: England

 Magazine Cottage in Sedgeford was built during the 17th century by the Le Strange Family as a gunpowder store during the English Civil War.
 It is now a residential house and a landmark for the many walkers of the ancient Roman road Peddars Way; it is said that a secret passageway led from the house to the coast.

-In 1668, following the Dutch Raid on the Medway, Upnor Castle was reassigned from serving as an artillery fort to be 'a Place of Store and Magazine'.
+In 1668, following the Dutch raid on the Medway, Upnor Castle was reassigned from serving as an artillery fort to be 'a Place of Store and Magazine'.
 Thenceforward, barrels of gunpowder were transferred to Upnor, primarily from the Tower of London.
 The castle was recognized as unsuitable for this role as early as 1808 when a new magazine (since demolished) was built on an adjacent site; another, of similar design, was added in 1857.
 The latter, which still stands, is described as 'a particularly fine magazine building of the 1850s, distinguished by its historicist style' and 'the most impressive example of a magazine using the catenary arch system'.

 In 1877, five more new magazines were built inland at Chattenden (the two sites being linked by a railway).
 Still more magazines were built close by at Lodge Hill, from 1898, primarily for storing the recently developed explosive cordite.
-Upnor, Chattenden and Lodge Hill depots remained in military ownership until the mid-2010s, when the MOD marketed the land for housing and commercial use.
+Upnor, Chattenden and Lodge Hill depots remained in military ownership until the mid-2010s, when the MOD sold the land for housing and commercial use.

 Gunpowder magazines still survive at the Waltham Abbey Royal Gunpowder Mills, including its Grand Magazine, first constructed in 1804 and rebuilt in 1867–68.

 The former Ordnance Depot at Weedon Bec includes four magazines dating from 1806 to 1810, along with another built in 1857.
 The magazines stand in their own compound apart from the main storehouses within a containing wall.
 Each magazine is separated from its neighbour by an earth-filled 'traverse' building, designed to absorb the impact of an explosion – the first time large magazines had been provided with traverses.
 Like all the main buildings at Weedon, the magazines lie along the bank of a branch of the Grand Union Canal for ease of transport.
 In 1827 the four magazines contained 10,500 barrels of powder, along with 1,463,700 ball and 693,746 blank cartridges.

-A hexagonal gunpowder magazine still stands near the ruins of the Charles Bathurst Smelt Mill in Arkengarthdale, North Yorkshire.
+The hexagonal Old Powder Magazine still stands near the ruins of the Charles Bathurst Smelt Mill in Arkengarthdale, North Yorkshire.
 It stored gunpowder for use in the numerous lead workings in the area and was last used as a candle factory.
 All lead working in the dale ceased around 1911.